ageroman/ageroman/README.md

 Infrastructure builder for participation ecosystems.

-I design and deploy intelligence, monetization, and engagement rails beneath sports and cultural communities — starting with Kenyan rugby.
+I design and deploy intelligence, monetization, and engagement rails beneath sports and cultural communities — starting with Kenyan Sports - Rugby.

 ## Current Focus
 - Building data and monetization infrastructure for participation sports